 At most establishments, cashiers are given a specific cash register at the start of their shift.
 They are also assigned a cash drawer, and are responsible for ensuring that the proper amount of money is in their drawer at the end of their shift.
 Cashiers ring up a customer’s purchase, making adjustments for any coupons or discounts that they may present.
 They accept the customer’s payment, which may be in the form of cash, checks, credit, debit or gift cards.
 Once the transaction is complete, cashiers provide the customer with a receipt and any change that he is due.
 In some stores, they are also permitted to process returns and exchanges.
 Cashiers may also be responsible for wrapping or bagging purchases.
 They may have additional responsibilities at certain establishments, such as restocking shelves and issuing money orders.
 Cashiers are also responsible for providing service to customers who have questions or require additional assistance.

-According to the Bureau of Labor Statistics, the median hourly wages of cashiers were $8.49 as of May 2008.
-The highest 10 percent were paid more than $12.02 an hour, while the lowest 10 percent were paid less than $6.88.
-The middle 50 percent earned between $7.50 and $9.72 an hour.
+According to the Bureau of Labor Statistics, the median hourly wages of cashiers were $12.03 as of May 2020.
+The highest 10 percent were paid more than $15.70 an hour, while the lowest 10 percent were paid less than $9.07.

-The Bureau of Labor Statistics estimates that employment for cashier will increase by 4 percent through 2018, which is a slower rate than the average for all occupations.
+The Bureau of Labor Statistics estimates that employment for cashier will decrease by 10 percent through 2030, which is a rate more than the average 6 percent growth for all occupations.
 The popularity of online sales has led to a decrease in in-store sales, which limits the demand for cashiers.
 In addition, self-serve checkout stations will decrease employment for cashiers as well.
 However, because of employee turnover, there will continue to be cashier jobs available, BLS notes.
 Because opportunities for cashiers are largely tied to the economy, it can be difficult to find work in times of economic downturns.